yilserkan/Unity-Multiplayer-Intermediate-Coding-And-Networking---Udemy-Course/README.md

 My main motivation by following this course and creating this game was to learn how multiplayer works.
 This course thought me the basics of Mirror.

 ## Client Server Modelling
 Client-server model is a structrue which consists of servers and clients.
 Servers are service providers and clients are service requesters.
 In this model the servers are authorizing everything.
-The most basic explanation of this model  Clients are telling to the servers which actions they want to do.
-The server validates these actions and broadcasts them to every client.
+The most basic explanation of this model is that the clients are telling to the servers which actions they want to do.
+The servers validatesthese actions and broadcasts them to all clients.

 ## Mirror Remote Actions And Synchronization